 If you worked or trained as a peace officer in another province, you must complete Alberta’s training for peace officer recruits to work long-term as one here.

-As a recruit, you cannot enroll yourself in the Justice and Solicitor General Training Academy.
+As a recruit, you cannot enrol yourself in the Justice and Solicitor General Training Academy.
 Speak with your employer to arrange your training.

 The Justice and Solicitor General Training Academy in Edmonton delivers recruit training throughout the year.
 For more information, contact the academy: